 4. Complete an application

 Go to the institution’s website and look for the online application page.
-For example, to open a free bank account with Chime, click “Get Started” on the homepage and follow the instructions.
+For example, you can open an account through Chime completely online in just a few minutes.

 After you submit your application, the financial institution will review it.
-They may check your banking history as part of the review process.
+During this process, they may check your banking history.

-If approved, you’ll receive documents and account materials in the mail, such as a debit card and personalized checks.
+If approved, you’ll receive documents and account materials in the mail, like a debit card.

 5. Fund your account and set up direct deposit